InductiveStep/aoc2024/README.md

 [Day 8: Resonant Collinearity](https://inductivestep.github.io/aoc2024/aoc08.nb.html)
 &ndash; part 1 easy, using a linear regression model on n=2 (no regrets).
-Part 2 was an easy extension, so glad I used OLS.
+Part 2 was an easy extension, eventually.
+I still don't know what the bug was but extending part 1 in an even lazier way fixed it.